Hadrianxx/DFS-Analytics-Toolbox/README.md

 6. Type `conda create --yes --name jupyter python=3 jupyter r-irkernel`.
 This will also take some time.
 7. Close the Anaconda prompt window.

+Note that neither the "Clusters" feature nor the "Terminal" feature work on Windows.

 ### Usage
 1. Open the Anaconda prompt and type `activate jupyter`.
 2. Type `jupyter notebook`.
 The default browser will open a notebook.